zackstout/aoc-2025/README.md

 Naive brute force: check every candidate number in each range.

 A more efficient (and complex) approach would probably try to enumerate all possible numbers that are repeated sequences of digits, within a given range.

+## Day 3

+A nice recursive problem.
+Find the largest n-digit number by selecting digits (in order) from a long string.
+Clear recursive structure that we could exploit.

+## Day 4

+Hoo hoo, our first grid simulation.
+Was a bit rusty, ran into issue with trying to set the character in a string, and some confusion about whether neighbors were just coordinates or held the value as well.
+Ultimately pretty straightforward.